Rokiis1/roadmap/date_and_time/date_and_time.md

 Date and time handling is important because many parts of an application depend on knowing *when* something happens or *how long* something takes.

 In systems, time is often directly connected to application logic.
-For example, an application may need to determine whether a user session is still valid, whether a deadline has passed, or when a scheduled task should run.
+For example, an application may need to determine whether a user session is still valid, whether a deadline has passed or when a scheduled task should run.
 These decisions depend on accurate handling of date and time values.

 Date and time are also essential for storing and organizing data.
 Many records include timestamps that indicate when they were created or updated.
-This allows applications to sort data, filter results, generate reports, and track changes over time.
+This allows applications to sort data, filter results, generate reports and track changes over time.

 Another important use case is measuring duration.
-Applications often need to calculate the difference between two moments, such as how long a request took to process, how many days remain until an event, or how much time has passed since a specific action.
+Applications often need to calculate the difference between two moments, such as how long a request took to process, how many days remain until an event or how much time has passed since a specific action.

 Handling date and time correctly is also important when working across different regions.
 Users in different parts of the world may see different local times for the same event.
 Without proper handling of timezones, an application may display incorrect information or behave unexpectedly.

-In addition, incorrect date and time logic can lead to subtle bugs that are difficult to detect.
-For example, errors may occur when comparing values in different formats, when handling daylight saving time changes, or when working with incomplete or inconsistent data.
+In addition, incorrect date and time logic can lead to bugs that are difficult to detect.
+For example, errors may occur when comparing values in different formats, when handling daylight saving time changes or when working with incomplete or inconsistent data.

 Because of these reasons, date and time handling is not just a technical detail.
 It is a core part of building reliable applications that behave correctly in real-world scenarios.